Summer Program Stats

 The Firm Says

-Engaging work and supportive mentors make Faegre Drinker an ideal first—and hopefully last—place for law students to work.
-Beginning with our summer associate program, we provide support and training to help law students and new lawyers build the skills and behaviors to grow a sophisticated legal practice and develop rewarding client relationships.
+Engaging work and supportive mentors make Faegre Drinker an ideal first—and long-term—place for law students to begin their careers.
+Beginning with our summer associate program, we provide support and training to help law students and new attorneys build the skills and behaviors to grow a sophisticated legal practice and develop rewarding client relationships.
 Summer associates receive a hands-on, meaningful experience.
 We encourage growth with challenging work, intensive professional development programs, personalized mentoring and coaching, and respectful yet candid feedback.
 We have a full-time legal writing coach and advisor who provides individual writing guidance to summer associates.
 Summer associates can participate in pro bono work and connect with peers and our lawyers throughout the summer.